6/26/2019

 Martin Musi

-Yeah, I think what you'll see, and we've already been doing some of this, is linking them to our products.
-So OASIS already now is linked to our time and attendance product.
-They're linked better to our interfacing with our 401k and our retirement services product.
-These are things that that sales force has not had before.
+Yeah, I think, Kurt, what you'll see, and we've already been doing some of this, is linking them to our products.
+So Oasis already now is linked to our time and attendance product.
+They're linked better to our interfacing with our 401K and our retirement services product.
+You know, these are things that that sales force has not had before.
 They also have the opportunity to use our insurance agency, which they didn't have before.
-So if they didn't fit as a PO, the underwriting didn't fit primarily, they couldn't necessarily take them for insurance for the insurance products.
+So if they didn't fit as a PEO, the underwriting didn't fit primarily, they couldn't necessarily take them for insurance, for the insurance products.
 And now they can run those through our insurance agency.
-We're just kind of working through all of the sales teams.
-But we have all of the leadership team now in place for a number of months for probably a quarter.
+We're just kind of working through all of the sales teams, but we have all of the leadership team now in place for a number of months, for probably a quarter.
 And they're working through combining all of the sales processes and compensation plans and directions.
 And so they'll have more products to offer.
 They'll have insurance, the insurance agencies to support them.
-And they'll certainly have all of the tools with sales force and the level of technology that we use for our sales teams to track the leads and referrals, et cetera.
-So we're feeling that we're pretty solid coming into this fiscal year as we start this month with OASIS and our PO teams really combined and underwriting as well, all kind of combined and streamlined so that they're going to have a lot more to offer.
+And they'll certainly have all of the tools available. with Salesforce and the level of technology that we use for our sales teams to track the leads and referrals, et cetera.
+So we're feeling that we're pretty solid coming into this fiscal year as we start this month with Oasis and our PEO teams really combined, and underwriting as well, all kind of combined and streamlined so that they're going to have a lot more to offer.

 speaker